 Luckily, Angelia’s father didn’t seem to mind too much that his little girl was spending so much time playing with a boy; to me he always seemed to be too wrapped up with his own life to be bothered with such trivialities.
 Having said that, I did occasionally get the impression from him that had we been a few years older, his attitude would have been a heck of a lot different.

 Angelia’s father was a tall, handsome man whose face was permanently etched with creases and worry lines, his salt and pepper hair always trimmed neat and tidy.
 He was a proud man who would dress in his business suit and tie every weekday morning as if ready to face yet another day at the office; the office where he used to work had been little more than a scorched crater in the center of town since the war had broken out five years previous, but nonetheless Angelia’s father would be at the breakfast table bright and early, clean shaven and in his best work attire.
-Such was the man’s stern and icy demeanor that even my mother called him Mr. Rouzan, even though she did know his first name; somehow, she’d say, it just seemed appropriate.
+Such was the man’s stern and icy demeanor that even my mother called him Mr. Rouzan, even though she did know his first name; somehow, she’d say, it just seemed more appropriate that way.

 Mr. Rouzan and Angelia lived alone.
 They had done so ever since Mrs. Rouzan had gone out shopping for groceries early one morning in the earliest days of the war and had never returned.
 One heard such terrible stories of the heinous things that befell people at the hands of the enemy back in those vicious, lawless days; although the tortures meted out by one’s imagination in the darkest dead of night were far, far worse than actually knowing what fate had greeted a loved one.